moraxborax/moraxborax/README.md

 i watch frieren, jojo's bizarre adventure and kaguya. contact me for ur fav

-listen to vocaloid songs. like DECO\*27, PinocchioP, n-buna and Orangestar. but one of my favorite is still 164's amanojaku. the one gumi song to rule them all.
+listen to vocaloid songs. like DECO\*27, PinocchioP, n-buna and Orangestar.
+One of my favorite is still 164's amanojaku. the one gumi song to rule them all.

 ## So, what do you program?